yjmalulu/Forecasting_Net_Prophet/README.md

    - “Hourly Stock Return”, which holds the percentage of change in the company stock price on an hourly basis

 4. Review the time series correlation, and then answer the following question: Does a predictable relationship exist between the lagged search traffic and the stock volatility or between the lagged search traffic and the stock price returns?
+* The correlation between lagged search traffic and stock volatility is negative (-0.148938), indicating a weak inverse relationship.
+This suggests that periods following higher search activity slightly correlate with lower stock volatility, although the relationship is not strong.
+This weak correlation implies that while there might be a slight tendency, it's not strong enough to be considered highly predictable.
+Lagged Search Traffic and Hourly Stock Return: The correlation between lagged search traffic and hourly stock returns is positive (0.017929), but very weak, suggesting that there's almost no linear relationship.
+This weak correlation indicates that lagged search traffic does not have a significant or predictable impact on hourly stock returns based on linear correlation alone.

 ### Step 4: Create a Time Series Model by Using Prophet